Worcester, Massachusetts: Transportation

-Worcester is also served by several smaller Massachusetts state highways.
-Route 9 links the city to its eastern and western suburbs, Shrewsbury and Leicester.
-Route 9 runs almost the entire length of the state, connecting Boston and Worcester with Pittsfield, near the New York state border.
-Route 12 was the primary route north to Leominster and Fitchburg until the completion of I-190.
-Route 12 also connected Worcester to Webster before I-395 was completed.
-It still serves as an alternative local route.
-Route 146, the Worcester-Providence Turnpike, connects the city with the similar city of Providence, Rhode Island.
-Route 20 touches the southernmost tip of Worcester near the Massachusetts Turnpike.
-Route 20 is a coast-to-coast route connecting the Atlantic to the Pacific Ocean, and is the longest road in the United States.

-Worcester is the headquarters of the Providence and Worcester, a Class II railroad operating throughout much of southern New England.
+The city is the headquarters of the Providence and Worcester, a Class II railroad operating throughout much of southern New England.
 The city is a significant intermodal shipping hub for CSX's Boston Subdivision.
 Worcester is also the western terminus of the Framingham/Worcester commuter rail line run by the Massachusetts Bay Transportation Authority.
-Union Station serves as the hub for commuter railway traffic.
-Built in 1911, the station has been restored to its original grace and splendor, reopening to full operation in 2000.
+Union Station, built in 1911 and reopened in 2000, serves as the hub for commuter railway traffic.
 It also serves as an Amtrak stop on the Lake Shore Limited from Boston to Chicago.
-In October 2008, the MBTA added 5 new trains to the Framingham/Worcester line as part of a plan to add 20 or more trains from Worcester to Boston and also to buy the track from CSX Transportation.
+In October 2008, the MBTA added five new trains to the Framingham/Worcester line as part of a plan to add 20 or more trains from Worcester to Boston and also to buy the track from CSX Transportation.